 Our primary use of cash in investing activities is for the acquisition of revenue earning equipment.
-We renew our equipment and also expand our total rental equipment in line with forecasted customer demand.
+We renew our equipment and also expand our total rental equipment in line with growing customer demand.
 Changes in our net capital expenditures are described in more detail in the Capital Expenditures section below.
-As of December 31, 2015, 2014 and 2013, we had \$16.0 million, \$19.3 million and \$52.8 million, respectively, of restricted cash and cash equivalents to be used for the purchase of revenue earning equipment and other specified uses under our fleet financing facilities, our Like Kind Exchange Program, or "LKE Program," and to satisfy certain of our self-insurance regulatory reserve requirements.
+Investing activities also include our payments for the acquisition of businesses.
+We did not complete any acquisitions in 2014 or 2013.
+In 2012, we acquired Cinelease (and other smaller acquisitions) resulting in a use of cash of \$196.6 million.
+As of December 31, 2014 and 2013, we had \$19.3 million and \$52.8 million, respectively, of restricted cash and cash equivalents to be used for the purchase of revenue earning equipment and other specified uses under our fleet financing facilities, our Like Kind Exchange Program, or "LKE Program," and to satisfy certain of our self-insurance regulatory reserve requirements.